KorewaKiyo/zfsbootmenu-sb/README.md

 * https://www.rodsbooks.com/efi-bootloaders/controlling-sb.html

 After you have your keys, you can setup:
-* Install zfsbootmenu-sb
+* Install zfsbootmenu-sb and either sbsigntools or sbctl
-* Place your keys somewhere (/etc/efi-keys is easiest)
+* Place your keys somewhere (use `sbctl create-keys` or put your keys in /etc/efi-keys for sbsigntools)
 * Add the SecureBoot configuration to /etc/zfsbootmenu/config.yaml
 * Add `PostHooksDir: /etc/zfsbootmenu/generate-zbm.post.d` under `Global` (script will not run otherwise)
 * Run `sudo generate-zbm -d` to check your config

-For each (usually 1) ZBM, you'll get a -signed file out in the same directory.
+Each ZBM will be signed, if using sbsigntools they'll have -signed appended to the file name.
 The backup ZBM file can also be signed, and this is enabled by default.

 After the initial setup, each ZBM image will be automatically signed when generated.